TautvydasVck/Teltonika_event-reporting-testing/README.md

 Think about the places where the program can break and make error management so that the program does not break unexpectedly.
 A try and except block can help.

 All parameters that will be passed to the program as arguments at startup must be described as flags.
-### To activate virtual environment
-- Install virtualenv (python3 -m pip install virtualenv)
-- Execute the activate script (source virtualenv-folder/bin/activate)
-### Prerequisites
-- Sshpass utitlity.
-For ubuntu it can be installed with this command: sudo apt install sshpass.